ZhgChg.Li

 func animationEnded(_ transitionCompleted: Bool) {

-// Clear the animator when the animation is complete
+// Clear the animator after the animation completes

 self.animatorForCurrentTransition = nil